 Once the vines have ripened and are therefore harvested, they will prepare for the winter period.
 We will observe the fall of the leaves between the end of October and the beginning of November.

-The moment in which this last phenological phase takes place may depend on various factors, which we will list below.
+The moment in which this last phenological phase takes place may depend on various factors:

 - type of vine